redmele/NMIBCClassifier/README.md

 <!-- badges: start -->
 <!-- badges: end -->

 A transcriptomic model for predicting non-muscle-invasive bladder cancer (NMIBC) consensus subtypes.
-This approach utilizes a single-sample classifier based on the Pearson nearest-centroid method, which evaluates the correlation between the transcriptomic profile of an individual sample and the representative profiles of the three NMIBC consensus groups (cluster 1,2,3) as described in Liu et al (to be published).
+This approach utilizes a single-sample classifier based on the Pearson nearest-centroid method, which evaluates the correlation between the transcriptomic profile of an individual sample and the representative profiles of the four NMIBC consensus clusters (CMC1-4) as described in Liu et al (to be published).

 ## Citation
 You can cite ...